Gaarv/stuart-data-challenge/README.md

 to use the provided sample data and print output to the console.

-You can also use any file respecting the same schema as the one provided, compressed in GZ format for the `INPUT_FILE` argument.
+You can also use any file respecting the same schema as the one provided, compressed in gzip format for the `INPUT_FILE` argument.

 <br/>